imark00/smart_saloon/README.md

 # smart_saloon

-an mobile application where users make saloon appointments
+an mobile application that allows users to make saloon appointments